What are some best practices to implement Lambda backed custom resources with CloudFormation?

 Set reasonable timeout periods, and report when they're about to be exceeded

-If an operation doesn't run within its defined timeout period, then the function raises an exception and no response is sent to CloudFormation.
+If an operation doesn't run within its defined timeout period, then the function raises an exception and doesn't send a response to CloudFormation.

 • Set the timeout value for your Lambda functions high enough to handle variations in processing time and network conditions.